 Procedure:

 The experiment was conducted on computer in a lab at the institute of psychology, UIO.
-I programmed the experiment in E-Prime 2.0 and conducted a proceeding questionnaire on the Qualtrics Online survey Software & Insight Platform.
+The experiment was conducted in E-Prime 2.0 and conducted a proceeding questionnaire on the Qualtrics Online survey Software & Insight Platform.
 Response latencies were measured.
 The screen-size and resolution were thus the same for all participants.
 All participants were presented with every hierarchy, one at a time.
 This was done after acknowledging that no hierarchy would be equally familiar to all participants.
 All participants were therefore tested on all hierarchies, to minimize the chance that anyone was presented with no familiar hierarchies.
 Each hierarchy was presented on the screen in vertical linear order (figure 1) and participants were given as long as they wanted to memorize them, although they were told that they did not need to spend a long time if the hierarchy was familiar.

 Figure 1 – hierarchy display on screen.
 Levels were always shown in rank order with the highest on the top of the screen.